 FAQ

-The 90s saw a blend of creativity, self-expression, and cultural pride reflected in African American hairstyles.
-Styles like box braids, flat tops, and Jheri curls became symbols of individuality, empowerment, and connection to heritage.
-These looks were not just fashion statements but powerful representations of the times.
+A. The 90s were a reflection of creativity, self-expression, and cultural pride in the African American hairstyles.
+Such styles as box braids, flat tops, and Jheri curls became the symbols of uniqueness, empowerment, and connection with the heritage.
+These were not mere fashion statements but very strong reflections of the times.

-Absolutely!
-Several iconic 90s hairstyles, like the Caesar cut or the pixie cut, were designed for shorter hair.
-You can also modify other styles, like finger waves or low fades, to suit shorter lengths, allowing you to embrace the 90s look even with a chic, short cut.
+A. Absolutely!
+Some of the iconic 90s hairstyles, such as the Caesar cut or the pixiecutt are made on shorter hair.
+It is also possible to adjust other fashions, such as finger waves and low fades, to shorter hair lengths to follow the 90s hairstyle, even with a short, stylish cut.